40Cakes/pokebot-gen3/Readme.md

 A lot of the config in `.yml` files is is placeholder for future/planned features.

 ## Multi-instance botting
-The bot stores all game-related information, such as save games, screenshots, statistics, etc. in the profile directory (`config/<profile name>/`), which is automatically created once you create a new profile in the GUI.
+The bot stores all profile information, such as save games, screenshots, statistics, etc. in the profile `config/<profile name>/`) folder, which is automatically created once you create a new profile in the GUI.

-So running multiple instances of the bot is as easy as starting it multiple times and loading a different profile each time.
-You should **not** run multiple instances of the bot with the same profile at the same time!
+Running multiple instances of the bot is as easy as starting the bot multiple times and loading a different profile each time.
+You should **not** run multiple instances of the bot with the same profile simultaneously!

-Statistics are saved into a subdirectory of your profile (`config/<profile name>/stats/`.)
+Statistics are saved into a subfolder of your profile `config/<profile name>/stats/`.

-The bot will first attempt to load config files from your profile directory (`config/<profile name>/config/`.)
-If that directory does not exist or one of the configuration files is missing, it will load the default config files in the `config/` directory.
-This allows you to selectively override specific config files in your profile, while otherwise using the global config files.
+The bot will first attempt to load individual config files from your profile folder (`config/<profile name>/config/`), if that folder does not exist or any of the configuration files are missing, it will load the default config file in the `config/` folder.
+This allows you to selectively override specific config files on a per profile basis.

 Example:
 ```
 ├── /config
-    │   battle.yml             <-- loaded for all saves
+    │   battle.yml             <-- loaded for all profiles
-    │   catch_block.yml        <-- loaded for all saves
+    │   catch_block.yml        <-- loaded for all profiles
-    │   cheats.yml             <-- loaded for all saves
+    │   cheats.yml             <-- loaded for all profiles
-    │   CustomCatchFilters.py  <-- loaded for all saves
+    │   CustomCatchFilters.py  <-- loaded for all profiles
-    │   CustomHooks.py         <-- loaded for all saves
+    │   CustomHooks.py         <-- loaded for all profiles
-    │   discord.yml            <-- loaded for all saves except Emerald (TID 52963)
+    │   discord.yml            <-- loaded for all profiles except my-pokemon-emerald-profile
-    │   general.yml            <-- loaded for all saves except Emerald (TID 52963) and FireRed (TID 39167)
+    │   general.yml            <-- loaded for all profiles except my-pokemon-emerald-profile and my-firered-profile
-    │   logging.yml            <-- loaded for all saves
+    │   logging.yml            <-- loaded for all profiles
-    │   obs.yml                <-- loaded for all saves
+    │   obs.yml                <-- loaded for all profiles
     │
     ├── /my-pokemon-emerald-profile
     │   └───/config
-    |           discord.yml    <-- loaded for Emerald
+    |           discord.yml    <-- loaded for my-pokemon-emerald-profile
-    │           general.yml    <-- loaded for Emerald
+    │           general.yml    <-- loaded for my-pokemon-emerald-profile
     │
     ├── /my-firered-profile
         └───/config
-                general.yml    <-- loaded for FireRed
+                general.yml    <-- loaded for my-firered-profile
 ```

+## `keys.yml` - Emulator input mapping

+This file controls keyboard to GBA button mappings.

+- For a full list of available key codes, see [here](https://www.tcl.tk/man/tcl8.4/TkCmd/keysyms.html) or [here](https://anzeljg.github.io/rin2/book2/2405/docs/tkinter/key-names.html) (column `.keysym`)

+### Default Input Mapping

+- D-Pad: Arrow keys (`Up`, `Down`, `Left`, `Right`)
+- B button: `Z`
+- A button: `X`
+- Start button: `Enter`
+- Select button: `Backspace`
+- Toggle manual bot mode on/off: `Tab`
+- Toggle video output on/off: `V`
+- Toggle audio output on/off: `B`
+- Exit the bot and emulator: `End`
+- Emulator speed:
+  - 1x speed: `1`
+  - 2x speed: `2`
+  - 3x speed: `3`
+  - 4x speed: `4`
+  - Unbound: `0` - **⚠ Photosensetivity warning**: this will run the emulator as fast as possible!

 ## `general.yml` - General config

 <details>